 Heat capacity is the heat required to increase an object temperature by one degree.
-Heat gain or loss results to changes in temperature, state and performance of the work.
+Heat gain or loss results in changes in temperature, state, and performance of the work.
 Heat is a transfer of energy.
 The heat capacity of a defined object is usually expressed in joules or calories and temperature in Kelvin or Celsius.

 The heat Capacity formula is expressed as the product of mass, specific heat, and change in the temperature which is mathematically given as: